 These sweetly spiced sugar-free waffles are a great way to start the day.

-500g (about 1 pound) apples (pre coring), spiralised, grated or cut into thin strips
+About 1 pound of apples (pre coring), spiralized, grated, or cut into thin strips

-Mix the flour, baking powder and lucuma together in a large bowl.
+Mix the flour, baking powder, and brown sugar together in a large bowl.

 In a separate bowl, mix the chia eggs and vanilla bean paste together.
 Add the almond milk a little at a time, stirring well, until it has combined with the chia mix.